boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 Also, there is a lack of cross-WG communications in some cases when a slicing-related specification is candidate for adoption or adopted by a WG.
 This lack of global view at the IETF level and lack of early cross-WG communications may induce some inconsistency.
 For example, some proposals argue in favor of specifying extensions to convey specific identifiers in packets.
 However, distinct identifiers are being proposed: slice identifier, NRP Selector, NRP identifier, VTN identifier, VTN resource identifier, etc. The need and relationship between these identifiers are worth to be discussed independent of the channels that are used to convey these identifiers.

-This document provides an overview of slicing activities in the IETF to hopefully ease coordination and ensure that specifications that are developed in many WGs are consistent.
+This document provides an overview of slicing activities in the IETF to hopefully ease coordination and ensure that specifications that are developed in many WGs are consistent, e.g.:

+* Position the various concepts: network slice, network resource partition, virtual transport network, etc.
+* Clarify the need of the various identifiers introduced so far and soften redundant/duplicate uses.
+* Harmonize the definition of relevant identifiers (length, encoding, usage, etc.) rather than having the specification of the same identifier repeated in many places.
+* Clarify the relationship and co-existence of identifiers if more than one is needed.

+Future versions of this document many include recommendations.

 # Reference Framework and Architecture {#slice-fr}